sophiaabah/casso/README.md

 ## How to use

-Copy your playlist id from the URL in your browser and start migrating!
+Copy your playlist ID from the URL in your browser and start migrating!